douguet/LEA3D/README.md

  	conda install -c anaconda pyqt

 Retrieve and unzip LEA3D repository in your desired folder.
-See below for running the program **lea3d**.
-The directory containing executables is called lea3d-main.
+See below for running the program.
+The decompressed directory containing executables is called LEA3D-main.

 ## Run LEA3D